mytype-ai/privacy-policy/README.md

-# privacy-policy
+# Privacy Policy
-Privacy policy for MyType's font identification (Chrome Extension)
+## Privacy policy for MyType's font identification (Chrome Extension)

 MyType does not collect, store, or share any personally identifiable information.
 All font analysis is performed locally within the user's browser.
 Bookmarks and preferences are stored locally using Chrome's storage API.
 No data is transmitted to external servers.